 DACA Recipients: Important Update

-In accordance with a January 9th decision by a federal judge in California (see our policy update on January 10 here) US Citizenship and Immigration Services (USCIS) has resumed the acceptance and processing of DACA renewal applications as of January 13.
+US Citizenship and Immigration Services (USCIS) has resumed the accepting and processing of DACA renewal applications as of January 13.

 What you need to know: